drjp81perso/rtspwatchdog/README.md

 **note:** The interval is the hard limit to which the sources' timeout compare.
 So if you set a higher or equal value value to your sources' timeout it will ignore it and adjust to the lower interval value.

+# FAQ
+What if I don't want to launch a command upon the camera coming back online$ Just put a command like "echo camera @@name@@ back" or something.
 ### ToDo:
 ~~- Spread out the probes across the interval to use the cpu/threads more uniformly instead of spiking it with a bunch of async processes.~~
 - Some more debuggimg...